Azure/cortana-intelligence-product-detection-from-images/technical_deployment/README.md

 - [Retrain Models](#retrain-models)

 ## Introduction
 The objective of this Guide is to demonstrate data pipelines for retailers to detect products from images.
 Retailers can use the detections to detect which product a customer has picked up from the shelf.
 This information can also help stores manage product stockings.
-This tutorial shows how to set up the prediciton service as well as retrain models as new data become available.
+This tutorial shows how to set up the prediction service as well as retrain models as new data become available.

 The end-to-end solution is implemented in the cloud using Microsoft Azure.
 The flow in this techincal guide is organized to reflect what we expect customers will do to develop their own solutions.
 Thus this deployment guid will walk you through the following steps: